heathermiller/dist-prog-book/chapter/8/big-data.md

 Also graph algorithms require exchange of messages between vertices.
 In case of PageRank, every vertex requires the contributions from all its adjacent nodes to calculate its score.
 Map reduce currently lacks this model of message passing which makes it complex to reason about graph algorithms.
 One model that is commonly employed for implementing distributed graph processing is the graph parallel model.

 In the graph-parallel abstraction, a user-defined vertex program is instantiated concurrently for each vertex and interacts with adjacent vertex programs through messages or shared state.
 Each vertex program can read and modify its vertex property and in some cases adjacent vertex properties.
 When all vertex programs vote to halt the program terminates.
-Most systems adopt the bulk synchronous parallel model
+Most systems adopt the bulk synchronous parallel model {% cite bulk-synchronous-model --file big-data%}.

 This model was introduced in 1980 to represent the hardware design features of parallel computers.
 It gained popularity as an alternative for map reduce since it addressed the above mentioned issues with map reduce<br />
 BSP model is a message passing synchronous model where -